urda/website/_posts/2012-08-26-why-i-am-migrating-away-from-jungle-disk.md

 have been very satisfied with the pricing and the software up until recently.
 I became a Lifetime member of the Desktop Edition when it was offered for sale as soon as possible, and used it up until this week.
-However I have opted to leave the service for many KEY reasons:
+However I have opted to leave the service for many KEY reasons.

 * The software has NOT been updated in months, I can't even remember when a news item was last posted for a release